-MAN'S POWER TO SPEAK THE CREATIVE WORD: EVOLUTION OF THE IDEAL.
+MAN'S POWER TO SPEAK THE CREATIVE WORD:

+EVOLUTION OF THE IDEAL

-To make visible; this is the object of creation.
-The visible universe is the universe of uses, and man's theatre of ever-progressive action.
-To pull out from his own brain as the spider pulls out of its body, an unending web of creations; creations that suggest other creations in a never-ending procession of higher and still higher and more potent uses.
+THE visible universe is the universe of uses, and man's theatre of ever-progressive action.
+To pull out of his own brain, as the spider pulls out of its body, an unending web of creations; creations that suggest other creations in a never-ending procession of higher and still higher and more potent uses-this is man's privilege and his destiny.